ItchyTrack/Advanced-Computer-Systems-Projects/Project3/SSD_Performance_Profiling.typ

 #pagebreak()
-= Queue-Depth Time-Series #label("Queue-Depth Time-Series")
+= Queue Depth Time-Series #label("Queue Depth Time-Series")

 IOPS and latency vs iodepth (1-256) time series.

-- Throughput increases with QD, latency increases slowly until saturation
-- Knee of curve around QD 32-64
-- Useful for identifying operating points balancing latency and throughput
+Throughput increases as the queue depth decreases and plateaus out at an iodepth of 32.
+Average latency seems to increases exponentially with Queue Depth.

 #align(center)[#block(width:8in)[
 #image("./plots/qd_timeseries.png", width:100%)